dylanirlbeck/content-moderation-lab/_pages/about.md

 content of their core CS classes and the non-technical structure of their lone ethics course.
 Ryan sought to remedy this, and over time he introduced two programming-based labs -- in data ethics and security vulnerabilities -- that have, what we are calling, _emergent properties_.
 Emergent properties are learnings that reveal themselves gradually, and at different times for every student.
-For example, the data ethics lab teaches students how one could build a racist AI without knowing; the emergent property in this case would be, of course, the danger of biased training data in machine learning.
-These properties are a unique feature of programming-based ethics assignments, allowing students to establish the technical connections necessary to approach their work as computer scientists through an ethical lens.
+For example, the data ethics lab teaches students how one could, unintentionally, build a racist AI; the emergent property in this case would be, of course, the danger of biased training data in machine learning.
+In the context of CS ethics, these properties are a unique feature of programming assignments.
+By grounding ethics instruction in programming tasks, we believe that students can make stronger connections between code and the relevant ethical risks; forging these connections early will allow, in our opinion, students to view their work as computer scientists through an ethical lens.
 To this end, a recent paper by Fieslel et al., [Integrating Ethics into Introductory Programming Classes](https://cmci.colorado.edu/~cafi5706/SIGCSE2021_IntegratingEthics.pdf), demonstrates the positive impact of embedding ethics into programming assignments on student engagement and subject matter retention.

 As undergraduates, we felt strongly that programming-based ethics is a powerful way to learn about ethical dilemmas in computing.